CoviloMilos/mvp-challenge/README.md

 # Feed items pull mechanism

 - In the root file (app.ts) startFeedPull() function is invoked for fetching data in intervals.
 Interval time is defined in env variable PULL_INTERVAL

+# Live news

+- On http://localhost:3000 there is small webpage for rendering live news